U061/OU-TM352-Add-Config/README.md

 Automatic rebuild and reload config required on each config file.

-The script will automate this.</b>
+The script will automate below task.</b>

 Running on Microsoft Windows<br>